PrismLauncher/refraction/tags/prism_logs.md

 color: orange
 image: https://media.discordapp.net/attachments/1391519298094239844/1460344728561385634/NewNewPrismLogs.png
 ---
-Prism 10.0.0+ Can Upload Your Logs For You!
-Follow The Image Below For Instructions.
+Prism 10.0.0+ can upload your logs for you!
+Follow the image below for instructions.
-As For Prism Versions Before 10.0.0, Please Follow The Following Instructions To Send Logs.
+As for Prism versions before 10.0.0, please follow the following instructions to send logs.
-In Prism, Press Folders > Logs, Then Upload The "PrismLauncher-0.log" File To [Mclo.gs](https://mclo.gs/), And Send The Link To The Support Chat.
+In Prism, press Folders > Logs, then upload the "PrismLauncher-0.log" file to [Mclo.gs](https://mclo.gs/), and send the link to the support chat.